 college indulges in any malpractice or the candidate has already appeared

 improper conduct mentioned in clause 6 including practical examinations and

 to 8. project work and shall not be

 permitted for the remaining

 examinations of the courses of that

 semester.
 The candidate is also

 debarred and forfeits the seat.

 Person(s) who do not belong to the

 College will be handed over to police

 and, a police case will be registered

 against them.

 Expulsion from the examination hall

-and cancellation of the performance
+Comes in a drunken condition to the examination hall. and cancellation of the performance

 in that course and all other courses

-10 Comes in a drunken condition to the the candidate has already appeared
+10 the candidate has already appeared

-10 examination hall. including practical examinations and
+10 including practical examinations and

 project work and shall not be

 permitted for the remaining

 examinations of the courses of that

 semester.

-Cancellation of the performance in
+Convine detected on the basis of internal Cancellation of the performance in

-11 Copying detected on the basis of internal that course and all other courses the
+11 copying detected on the basis of internal that course and all other courses the

-evidence, such as, during valuation or student has appeared including
+during special constinut student has appeared including

 during special scrutiny. practical examinations and project

 work of that SEE.

 12 If any malpractice is detected which is

 not covered in the above clauses 1 to 11

 shall be reported to the CCE for further

 action toward suitable punishment.